awsbpfeiff/Systems-Manager-Labs/Lab_2_Documents.md

 1. Select **Create Command or session**
     - For **Name**, enter ```org-install-app```.
     - For **Target type - *optional***, leave the value blank for now.
-        - Target Type allows you to restric the types of resources the document can run against.
+        - Target Type allows you to restrict the types of resources the document can run against.
     - For **Document type - *optional***, leave **Command document** as we will use Run command to install the package.
     - For **Content**, copy and paste the below snippet:
 ```